mongodb/specifications/source/client-side-operations-timeout/tests/README.md

 This test MUST only run against server versions 8.0+.
 This test must be skipped on Atlas Serverless.

+This test MUST only run against standalones on server versions 4.4 and higher.
+The insertMany call takes an exceedingly long time on replicasets and sharded clusters.
+Drivers MAY adjust the timeouts used in this test to allow for differing bulk encoding performance.

 1. Using `internalClient`, drop the `db.coll` collection.

 2. Using `internalClient`, set the following fail point: